Image

 Water Prop Myths, Corrected

-❌ Water roots turn into soil roots ✅ Most water roots survive temporarily and are replaced
+❌ Water roots turn into soil roots ✅ Most water roots are shed after transplant and replaced by substrate-adapted roots

 ❌ Wait until roots have secondary roots ✅ Extended water time increases carbon waste